 Back in 2014 Aman opened its first property in Japan with the striking Aman Tokyo shortly followed by the remote hot spring resort of Amanemu in 2016.
-Now three years later Aman has opened a new property in one of Japan’s must see cities, Kyoto.
+Now Aman has opened a property in one of Japan’s must see cities, Kyoto.
 Tucked away in a beautiful enclave of the city, enveloped by nature, Aman Kyoto’s 24 rooms and two two-bedroom villas are surrounded by forests, manicured gardens and moss-covered pathways that meander through a series of platforms, pavilions and formal lawns.
 Though just moments from the heart of Kyoto and within walking distance of the iconic UNESCO World Heritage listed Kinkaku-ji Temple, the gardens and thoughtfully designed pavilions create a sense of seclusion and tranquil serenity.

 A series of pavilions house the lobby, living and dining areas and the spa, four separate pavilions host the guest rooms, while the luxurious two-bedroom villas are to be found in two further pavilions.
 Inspired by the ryokan, the rooms are a contemporary take on traditional Japanese living, minimalist in their design with floor-to-ceiling windows overlooking the surrounding gardens.
 Muted, neutral tones, traditional tatami mats and light interiors showcase the work of local artisans and create a calming, meditative space.
 The highlight would have to be the rooms Japanese bathtub which are made using Hinoki wood, a type of cypress tree only grown in this part of the world making it sacred, it also happens to give off the most calming scent throughout the room.